The Pultrusion Report | Tencom

 According to the latest report and analysis released by Market Watch in August 2021, the global Fiber Reinforced Plastics (FRP) market was valued at US$35,660 million.
 From 2021 to 2027, the market will grow at a compound annual growth rate (CAGR) of 2.7% and will hit $41,840 million.

-The report goes on to state that FRPs are composite materials made up of a polymer matrix blended with certain reinforcing materials, such as fibers.
-The fibers are generally glass, carbon, aramid and so on.
+The report goes on to state that FRPs are composite materials composed of a polymer matrix reinforced with materials such as fibers.
+The fibers are generally glass, carbon, aramid, and so on.

 The report goes on to say, “Fiber-Reinforced Plastics are composite materials that typically consist of strong fibers embedded in a resin matrix.
 The fibers provide strength and stiffness to the composite and generally carry most of the applied loads.
-The matrix acts to bond and protect the fibers and to provide for the transfer of stress from fiber to fiber through shear stresses.
+The matrix bonds and protects the fibers and provides for the transfer of stress from fiber to fiber through shear stresses.
 The most common fibers are glass, carbon, and synthetic fibers.
 FRP composites have very high strength characteristics and are non-conductive, non-corrosive, and lightweight.”

-Such composites are a combination of polymer resins such as a polymer matrix combined with glass or carbon fibers as buttresses.
+Such composites are a combination of polymer resins, such as a polymer matrix, and glass or carbon fibers as reinforcement.
 For example, the building and construction industry considers FRPs for their high value, presentation, and performance.

-This is because FRPs expand and contract less when compared to aluminum in extreme temperatures leading to better energy conservation and fewer stressors on surrounding materials.
+This is because FRPs expand and contract less than aluminum at extreme temperatures, leading to better energy conservation and fewer stresses on surrounding materials.

 A Worthwhile Investment